CipiOrhei/TMBuD/README.md

     organization={Springer}
     }

-To create the standard dataset sub-folders please run parse_database.py using _python parse_database.py --variant STANDARD_.
+To create the standard dataset sub-folders please run parse_database.py using _python parse_database.py --variant STANDARD.
 The files structure can be changed from _files.txt_.
+Variants one can build:
+	STANDARD - creates all 3 dataset of labels, edges and images BUILDING_DET_3 - creates a dataset of images where 3 images of each building are used for learning and at least 1 image for testing.
+The files are renamed to be similar tu ZuBuD dataset.

 The dataset contains 160 images grouped in the following sets: